nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/01-editing-structures.markdown

 These fields provide all you need to model any information type you would want to use as web content.
-Liferay customers have used structures to model everything from articles, to video metadata, to databases of wildlife.
-You're limited only by your imagination.
-To fuel that imagination, you'll look more closely at field settings.
+Liferay customers have used structures to model everything from articles, to video metadata, to wildlife databases.